SudoDotDog/Brontosaurus/docs/quick-start.md

 ### Before All

 A MongoDB instance is required to run Brontosaurus.
-See [MongoDB Quick Start](//mongodb.github.io/node-mongodb-native/3.4/quick-start/quick-start/) to get an instance running.
+See [MongoDB Installation Manual](//docs.mongodb.com/manual/installation/) to get an instance running.

 Brontosaurus will need a database initialization process to create an initial account, preference, and more.